 BluEarth has great respect for the traditions, knowledge, and involvement of Indigenous communities in renewable energy projects and facilities.

-For more information, read our Indigenous Peoples Policy.
+Read more in our Indigenous Relations Policy.

 BluEarth is a proud partner with several First Nations on many of our renewable energy facilities.
 These include: